servicebinding/spec/README.md

 1. Extract an entire `ConfigMap`/`Secret` refrenced from a resource
 1. Extract a specific entry in a `ConfigMap`/`Secret` referenced from a resource
 1. Extract entries from a collection of objects, mapping keys and values from entries in a `ConfigMap`/`Secret` referenced from a resource
+1. Exctact a collection of specific entry values in a resource's collection of objects
 1. Map each value to a specific key
+1. Map each value of a collection to a key with generated name

 While the syntax of the generation strategies are specific to the system they are annotating, they are based on a common data model.